 Step 3: Arraignment and Pretrial Motions

 The defendant is required to appear before a federal judge and enter a formal plea.
-This is the first opportunity for your federal defense lawyer in Louisville, KY to weaken the government’s case and influence what happens next.
+This is where a skilled Louisville, KY federal criminal defense lawyer begins shaping the case – by challenging evidence, filing suppression motions, and negotiating favorable conditions for release.

 Step 4: Plea Negotiations or Trial